MichaelYock/Frame-Scroll/README.md

 Experimental Google Chrome Extension to add frame by frame playback to YouTube with unintrusive UI.

-Use mouse scroll wheel or touchpad to scroll through frames.
+Use mouse scroll wheel or touchpad, or buttons to scroll through frames.